 The Intercultural Competence Program (ITC) is designed to give students the skills to interact sensitively and effectively with the rich diversity of people in our increasingly global community.
 Experience-based learning builds skills that are in demand by today's employers and support students to become more culturally aware, engaged citizens.
 Those include:

-*Cultural Self-Awareness: Development of a demonstrated ability to articulate insights into their own cultural rules and biases; and
+- Cultural Self-Awareness: Developing a demonstrated ability to articulate insights into one's own cultural rules and biases; and

 Diversity in the world is a basic characteristic of human society, and also the key condition for a lively and dynamic world as we see today. - Hu Jintao

 Good art is art that allows you to enter it from a variety of angles and to emerge with a variety of views. - Mary Schmich